nhost/nhost-dart/packages/nhost_sdk/README.md

 Includes support for:

-* User login and registration, including multi-factor authentication
+* User sign in and registration, including multi-factor authentication
 * Email and password changes, either directly or via email confirmation
 * Storage and retrieval of arbitrary files
 * Scaling and transformation of stored files